Aliases for PIWIL1 Gene

 GeneCards Summary for PIWIL1 Gene

-PIWIL1 (Piwi-Like RNA-Mediated Gene Silencing 1) is a Protein Coding gene.
-Among its related pathways are Translational Control and Gene Expression.
-GO annotations related to this gene include nucleic acid binding and mRNA binding.
-An important paralog of this gene is PIWIL4.
+PIWIL1 (Piwi Like RNA-Mediated Gene Silencing 1) is a Protein Coding gene.
+Diseases associated with PIWIL1 include Male Infertility and Azoospermia.
+Among its related pathways are PIWI-interacting RNA (piRNA) biogenesis and Translational Control.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and mRNA binding.
+An important paralog of this gene is PIWIL3.